 What Is The Financial Hardship or Charity Care Application?

 Non-profit hospitals must offer low-income patients financial assistance or charity care based on income.
 Hence, if you earn a certain percentage of the federal poverty guideline, you can apply for financial hardship or charity care.
 Hospitals may also offer financial discounts for uninsured or underinsured patients.
 Every hospital offering charity care is legally required to publicly post the information and provide patients with the information but not all do so.

-Steps To Apply For Financial Hardship or Charity Care
+Steps To Get Financial Assistance: Hardship or Charity Care

 Here are the steps to apply for financial assistance or charity care from your hospital, which could result in you having a substantially lower or zero medical bill balance.